Peter Ly, Ph.D.

 Rashmi Dahiya, Ph.D.

-Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoctoral fellow.
+Rashmi received her Ph.D. in Life Sciences from Jawaharlal Nehru University studying transcriptional regulation in budding yeast and joined the lab in 2019 as a postdoc.
 Her project focuses on the evolution of genomic rearrangements during kidney cancer progression.
 In her free time, Rashmi loves watching The Big Bang Theory.

 Jacob Sanders, Ph.D.

 Jacob received his Ph.D. in Biochemistry & Cellular and Molecular Biology from the University of Tennessee, where he studied how 3D genome architecture changes in response to stress with Dr. Rachel McCord.
-He joined the lab in 2021 as a postdoctoral fellow with an interest in understanding how complex genomic rearrangements arise during cancer development.
+He joined the lab in 2021 as a postdoc with an interest in understanding how complex genomic rearrangements arise during cancer development.
 Jacob enjoys watching The Walking Dead and the Harry Potter series.

 Alice Mazzagatti, Ph.D.

 Alice received her Ph.D. in Genetics, Molecular, & Cellular Biology from the University of Pavia, where she studied mammalian neocentromere evolution.
 She then trained with Dr. Sarah McClelland at the Barts Cancer Institute in London, UK on chromosomal instability and DNA replication stress.
 Alice joined the lab in 2021 with an interest in understanding how DNA replication stress acts as a source of mutagenesis in cancer genomes.
-In her spare time, she pretends to learn to play the electric guitar.
+In her spare time, Alice pretends to learn to play the electric guitar.

 Elizabeth 'Lizz' Maurais, B.S.